daos-stack/daos/docs/admin/administration.md

 An error will be returned if the Device-UUID or PCI address of a non-VMD enabled SSD is specified in the command.

+Upon issuing a device identify command with specified device IDs and optional custom timeout value, an admin now can quickly identify a device in question.
 After issuing the identify command, the status LED on the VMD device is now set to a "QUICK_BLINK" state, representing a quick, 4Hz blinking amber light.
-The device will quickly blink by default for 2 minutes and then return to the default "OFF" state.
-Upon issuing a device identify command with specified device IDs and optional custom timeout value, an admin now can quickly identify a device in question.
-The timeout value will be 2 minutes if unspecified on the commandline and any value specified should be in units of a minute.
-The status LED on the VMD device will be set to an IDENTIFY state, represented by a quick, 4Hz blinking amber light.
-The device will quickly blink until the timeout value is reached, after which the LED state will return to the default OFF state.
+The device will quickly blink for the specified timeout (in minutes) or the default (2 minutes) if no value is specified on the command line, after which the LED state will return to the previous state (faulty "ON" or default "OFF").

 - Check LED state of SSDs:

-To verify the LED state of SSDs the following command can be used in a similar way to the identify command:
+To verify the LED state of SSDs the following command can be used in a similar way to the identify
+command:
 ```bash
 $ dmg -l boro-11 storage led check 850505:0a:00.0,6fccb374-413b-441a-bfbe-860099ac5e8d,850505:11:00.0
 ---------